nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 ### Saving the data

-Your PetPal data are saved in the hard disk automatically after any command that changes the data.
-This means hassle free saving.
+Your PetPal and archive data are both automatically saved after executing any command that changes the data.
+This means hassle-free saving.

 ### Editing the data file

-PetPal data are saved as a text file `[JAR file location]/data/addressbook.json`.
+PetPal data are saved as a JSON file `[JAR file location]/data/PetPal.json`.
 If you are an advanced user, you are welcome to update data directly by editing that data file.
+Archive data is also in a JSON format and can be found `[JAR file location]/data/archive.json`.
+You can also

 <div markdown="block" class="alert alert-block alert-danger">

 :exclamation: **Caution:**
-If your changes to the data file makes its format invalid, PetPal will discard all data and start with an empty data file at the next run.
+If your changes to either data files makes its format invalid, PetPal will **discard all data** and start with an empty data file at the next run, which is **IRREVERSIBLE**.
 </div>

 [Return to Table of Contents](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------